Anjuna: History

 Historian Teresa Albuquerque reports that the village's name is derived from the Arabic word 'Hanjuman' (meaning Merchant Guild).
 Others say it comes from an Arabic word for "change" - as people used to arrive at Anjuna from the sea looking to change money.

 It became a destination on the hippie trail during the late 1960s.

 Activities

 Anjuna is famous for trance parties held on its beach during the tourist season (October - April).
+Goa trance- a sub genre of trance music has its origins in Anjuna, Goa.

 Anjuna also hosts the famous flea market (every Wednesday and Saturday), in which products from all over India, as well as from foreigners, are sold, ranging from fruits to jewelry, to clothes, to hashish and electronic devices.
 On Wednesdays, there is a day market which starts in the morning and ends at 7:30 pm and on Saturdays, there is a night market.